mshibanami/website/README.md

     ```
 3. Access <http://localhost:3000/>
 4. Enable LiveReload of your browser

+### Link libraries

+Create a symbolick link of your library's folder in `content/assets/lib`.

 ### About slides
 Documents for presentation have `presentation` like this: